Fraunces Tavern: Pre-Revolutionary history

-New York Mayor Stephanus van Cortlandt built his home in 1671 on the site, but retired to his manor on the Hudson River and gave the property in 1700 to his son-in-law, Étienne "Stephen" DeLancey, a French Huguenot who had married Van Cortlandt's daughter, Anne.
+Stephanus van Cortlandt was first granted a water lot on November 19, 1686, which was filled in with landfill.
+He then retired in 1700 to his manor on the Hudson River and gave the property to his son-in-law, Étienne "Stephen" DeLancey, a French Huguenot who had married van Cortlandt's daughter, Anne.
 The DeLancey family contended with the Livingston family for leadership of the Province of New York.

 DeLancey built the current building as a house in 1719.
 The small yellow bricks used in its construction were imported from the Dutch Republic and the sizable mansion ranked highly in the province for its quality.
-His heirs sold the building in 1762 to Samuel Fraunces who converted the home into the popular tavern, first named the Queen's Head, and periodically known as Boltons Tavern or The Coffee House.
+The firm Delancey, Robinson & Co., composed of Stephen De Lancey's son Oliver De Lancey, Beverley Robinson, and James Parker, sold the building in 1762 to Samuel Fraunces, who converted the home into a popular tavern, originally named for Queen Charlotte (Queen's Head Tavern).

-Before the American Revolution, the building was one of the meeting places of the secret society, the Sons of Liberty.
+Before the American Revolution, the building was one of the meeting places of the New York Liberty Boys/Sons of Liberty.
 During the tea crisis caused by the British Parliament's passage of the Tea Act 1773, the Patriots forced a British naval captain who tried to bring tea to New York to give a public apology at the building.
-The Patriots, disguised as American Indians (like those of the Boston Tea Party), then dumped the ship's tea cargo into New York Harbor.
+The Patriots, disguised as American Indians (like those of the Boston Tea Party), then dumped the ship's tea cargo into New York Harbor, in the New York Tea Party.

-In 1768, the New York Chamber of Commerce was founded by a meeting in the building.
-On June 13, 1771, King George III of Great Britain granted a royal charter to establish "The Society of the New York Hospital in the City of New York in America" and a Board of Governors for the "reception of such patients as require medical treatment, chirurgical management and maniacs."
-The first regular meeting of the Board of Governors of what is now known as NewYork-Presbyterian Hospital was held at Fraunces Tavern on July 24, 1771.
+In 1768, the New York Chamber of Commerce was founded at a meeting in the building.
+Saint George's Society, a benevolent society to support Englishmen in distress, was founded at Fraunces Tavern on Saint George's Day, April 23, 1770.
+On June 13, 1771, King George III of Great Britain granted a royal charter to establish "The Society of the New York Hospital in the City of New York in America" and a Board of Governors for the "reception of such patients as require medical treatment, chirurgical management and maniacs".
+The first regular meeting of the Board of Governors of what is now known as New York-Presbyterian Hospital was held at Fraunces Tavern on July 24, 1771.